sanskarcasm/Data-Science/README.md

 ### 📊 Olist Churn Analysis & BI Dashboard (Aug 2025)
 **Tools:** Power BI, SQL, DAX, Excel, Kagle Interactive dashboard analyzing ecommerce customer churn and revenue trends, tracking KPIs such as total revenue, churn rate, delivery delays, and product category performance.
 Highlighted a high 93.7% churn rate and key geographic and product segments, enabling targeted retention and operational improvements.

 ---

+### ✈️ Airport Catering Performance Analysis (Aug 2026)
+**Tools:** Excel, SUMIFS / INDEX-MATCH / MAXIFS, Data Validation Built an interactive Excel dashboard from 18 months of sales and passenger data for five airport catering outlets.
+Used a like-for-like January to June comparison to track YTD sales, year-on-year growth, spend per passenger, and per-outlet performance.
+Found that one outlet drove over half of all revenue, caught a likely data error inflating one month by about 10x, and surfaced a declining outlet before it would reach an annual review.

+---